 GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, identifies net position, rather than net assets, as the residual of all other elements presented in a statement of financial position.
 Deferred outflows of resources represent consumption of resources that is applicable to future reporting periods that will be reported in a separate section after assets.
-Deferred inflows of resources represent acquisition of resources that is applicable to future reporting periods that will be reported in a separate section after liabilities.
+Deferred inflows of resources represent acquisition of resources that is applicable to future reporting periods that will be reported in a separate section after assets.
+Deferred inflows of resources represent acquisition of resources that is applicable to future reported in a separate section after liabilities.
 The School does not have any items that qualify for reporting in these categories.